YosysHQ/nextpnr/README.md

 -----------

  - CMake 3.3 or later
- - Modern C++11 compiler, clang recommended
+ - Modern C++11 compiler, clang recommended (`clang-format` required for development)
  - Qt5 or later (`qt5-default` for Ubuntu 16.04)
  - Python 3.5 or later, including development libraries (`python3-dev` for Ubuntu)
  - Boost libraries (`libboost-dev` or `libboost-all-dev` for Ubuntu)
  - Icestorm, with chipdbs installed in `/usr/local/share/icebox`
+ - Latest git Yosys is required to synthesise the demo design

 Building
 --------